 The 4 main reasons I hear for transitioning a toddler out of a crib at a young age are:

-- you want them to feel like a big kid
+- You want them to feel like a big kid (2nd birthday milestone!)

 First of all, let me just throw this crazy theory/ special tip out there in case you are one of those over-achiever types reading this post before you are dealing with with a toddler crib transition.
 Because I’m like that too… we can be friends. ha!